Current Title and Affiliation: PhD candidate, Department of Geography, Environment and Society, University of Minnesota - Twin Cities.

-identify and test generalizable principles underlying the spatial and temporal dynamics of human-environment interactions with an emphasis on learning and decision making,
+identify and test generalizable principles underlying the spatial and temporal dynamics of human-environment interactions with an emphasis on agent learning and decision making,

-characterize how these interactions are manifested at different scales of analysis as land use patterns, ecosystem services, and cooperative behavior, and
+characterize how these interactions are manifested at multiple scales of analysis as land use patterns, ecosystem services, and social network structures, and

-- understand the impacts of and further develop spatial decision support systems that efficiently and effectively integrate this information into farm and landscape management and policy.
+understand the impacts of and further develop spatial decision support systems that efficiently and effectively integrate this information into agricultural management and policy.

-Geographically, I am an expert in agricultural production in the Midwest United States and do a significant portion of my work in the context of action research projects focused on watershed management and agricultural innovation.
+Geographically, I am an expert in agricultural production in the Midwest United States.
+A large portion of my work has been in the context of action research projects focused on watershed management and agricultural innovation.

-I have a minor at the PhD level in computer science and a Masters of Science degree in the Applied Plant Sciences (agronomy and agroecology) from the Department of Agronomy and Plant Genetics at the University of Minnesota.
-During my masters degree, I did significant amounts of coursework in geographic information science and remote sensing.
-I have a Bachelors of Arts in English with emphasis in education from St. Olaf College.
+I have a minor at the PhD level in computer science and a Masters of Science degree in the Applied Plant Sciences from the Department of Agronomy and Plant Genetics at the University of Minnesota.
+During my masters degree, my research and coursework focused on applying geographic information science and remote sensing in agriculture.
 Before graduate school, I was a high school teacher at E.C.H.O.
-Charter School near where I went to high school in Lamberton, Minnesota.
+Charter School in Echo, Minnesota.